mlflow/mlflow-export-import/README_bulk.md

 import-experiments --help

 Options:
-  --experiment-name TEXT        Destination experiment name  [required] --input-dir TEXT              Input directory  [required] --import-source-tags BOOLEAN  Import source information for registered model
+  --input-dir TEXT                Input directory  [required] --import-source-tags BOOLEAN    Import source information for registered
-                                and its versions ad tags in destination object.  [default: False] --use-src-user-id BOOLEAN     Set the destination user field to the source user field.
+                                  model and its versions ad tags in destination object.  [default: False] --use-src-user-id BOOLEAN       Set the destination user field to the source user field.
 Only valid for open source MLflow.
 When importing into Databricks, the
                                   source user field is ignored since it is automatically picked up from your Databricks
                                   access token.
 There is no MLflow API endpoint to explicity set the user_id for Run and Registered Model.
-  --dst-notebook-dir TEXT       Databricks destination workpsace base
-                                directory for notebook.
-A run ID will be added to contain the run's notebook.
+  --experiment-name-replacements-file TEXT
+                                  File with experiment names replacements:
+                                  comma-delimited line such as
+                                  'old_name,new_name'.
+  --use-threads BOOLEAN           Process in parallel using threads.
+                                  [default: False]
 ```